Fomer Miss USA Erin Michelle Cummins Smolders In A Teasingly Topless Snap

 Fans that loved the snapshot did not have to go far back to see more teasing photos of the stunner in various bikinis or lingerie sets.
 One of her most popular posts to date was a shot of the Northwest native sitting at the piano while wearing sheer lingerie.

-In the post, Erin Michelle again sports bombshell red lipstick, though this time let her blonde locks cascade freely down her back.
+In the post, Erin Michelle again sports bombshell red lipstick, though this time she let her blonde locks cascade freely down her back.
 Her lingerie set includes a caged bra that is sheer with floral accents protecting her modesty.
 The bottom is a thong that leaves little of her perky posterior to the imagination, and a garter belt holds up a pair of stockings.

 Erin Michelle completed the look with a pair of black slingback shoes.